 The following is a list of metabolic syndrome conditions:

-- Obesity: Abdominal obesity, specifically, is a risk factor in metabolic syndrome with body fat concentrated around the waist measuring 40 inches or more in circumference for men and 35 inches or more for women.
+- A large waistline: Excess fat in the stomach area, specifically, is a risk factor in metabolic syndrome with body fat concentrated around the waist.

 - High blood sugar level: A fasting glucose test result of 100 mg/dL or greater.